lhervier/dom-spring/README.md

 This will build the update site

-### Deploy plugins on your local Domino Server
+# Deploy plugins on a local Domino Server for development purpose

+Once the plugins source has been imported in your workspace (be it Domino Designer, or Eclipse), you can use the "IBM Domino Debug Plugin" to make a local Domino Server use them.
+Please note that you will have to have a LOCAL Domino Server that runs on the same file system as your Designer.

 Download the "IBM Domino Debug plugin" file from

 	https://www.openntf.org/main.nsf/project.xsp?r=project/IBM%20Lotus%20Domino%20Debug%20Plugin

 It is a zip file.
-Unzip it anywhere, and in Eclipse, go to the menu "Help / Install New Software", and click the "Add button" :
+Unzip it anywhere, and :
+- In Eclipse, go to the menu "Help / Install New Software", and click the "Add button" :
 	- Name = IBM Domino debug Plugin
 	- Click the "Archive" button, and go find the zip file named "com.ibm.domino.osgi.debug.site.zip" present in the main zip file.
 	- Click next, and install all the available plugins.
 Accept licence, and "Install anyway".
 	- Restart Eclipse.
+- In Domino Designer,
+	- Go to File/Preferences menu, in the "Domino Designer" section, and check "Enable Eclipse plug-in install"
+	- Now, go to File/Application/Install menu.
+	- Select "Search for new features"
+	- Add a "Zip/jar location" and go find the zip you just downloaded.
+	- Click Finish, and accept licences.
+	- Designer will ask to restart.

 Once restarted :

 - Open "package explorer" view